 - purchase one of Our Courses (We get this data from Teachable);

 - correspond with Us by email, post, phone or otherwise using any of the Contact Us details found in Our Site, for example to request information about any of Our products or services.

 Third parties or publicly available sources

-We may also obtain additional Identity, Contact, Technical and Usage Data about you from various third parties and public sources beyond Our Site, including social media channels and public directories such as Twitter, LinkedIn, Google+ and XING.
+We may also obtain additional Identity, Contact, Technical and Usage Data about you from various third parties and public sources beyond Our Site, including social media channels and public directories such as Twitter, LinkedIn or XING.

 6. How Do We Use Your Data?

 Our use of your personal data will always have a lawful basis, either (i) because it is necessary for Our Performance of a Contract with you, (ii) because it is in Our Legitimate Interests, or (iii) because We need to comply with a legal or regulatory obligation.

 Generally, We do not rely on Consent as a legal basis for processing your personal data, other than in relation to Cookies and sending direct marketing communications to you by email.